OneKey-Network/addressability-framework/mvp-spec/dsp-implementation.md

 through the PAF ecosystem by consecutive Transmissions.

-A **Transmission** is the act of sharing Prebid SSO Data (Pseudonymous-Identifiers and Preferences) between two Contracting Parties of Prebid SSO: the Sender and the Receiver.
+A **Transmission** is the act of sharing Prebid SSO Data (Pseudonymous-Identifiers and Preferences) between two Contracting Parties of PAF: the Sender and the Receiver.
 Transactions are chainable.

 The **Sender** sends a **Transmission Request** and the **Receiver** sends back